- Do I have to have genital reconstructive surgery before changing my gender status on my legal documents?

 *If necessary, we will provide you with the official documents (affidavit) required to support your efforts.

 2. Will my surgery be reimbursed by my province’s health insurance?

 Most Canadian provinces cover the cost of gender reassignment surgery.
 However, feminizing surgeries considered cosmetic, such as breast augmentation, voice surgery, Adam’s Apple reduction, and facial feminization, are not currently covered by all health insurance programs.
 Each Canadian province has its own reimbursement program.
-You can find information specific to your province in the Être trans section of our website or of your provincial government.
+You can find information specific to your province in the Being Trans section of our website or of your provincial government.

 If you are a U.S. citizen or from elsewhere in the world, check with the health department of your state or provincial government and/or your own insurance company.

-3. From what age can I have gender reassignment surgery?
+3. From what age can I have gender affirming surgery?

 4. What documents do I need to provide if I want to have surgery?

 The documents required are linked to the type of surgery you are interested in undergoing.
 The basic required documents are those that allow surgeons to confirm that you have met WPATH’s Standards of Care.
 Additional documents, like proof of good health from your doctor, will be requested to ensure safe surgical proceedings.